tus/tusd/README.md

 ## Motivation

 It's 2013, and file uploading on the web is still an unsolved problem.
-There is a distinct lack of free software and libraries that allow developers to provide their users with the experience they deserve.
+There is a distinct lack of full stack open source software that allow developers to provide their users with the experience they deserve.

 The tus mission is to make file uploading more reliable, faster and a better user experience.
-Instead of building yet another black box service, we are dedicated to providing an open solution to this problem.
+Instead of building yet another black box service, we are dedicated to providing an open source solution to this problem.

 ## Roadmap